All Episodes

 He suspended new exploration on all federal land, and he hurt the American liquefied natural gas production by lifting sanctions on Russia's Nord Stream 2 pipeline.

-Oh, you're doing great.
+Gee, oh, you're doing great.

-You know, it makes relevant what I played that Donald Trump said to NATO in 2018 when he beat the crap out of them over number one, them not paying their fair share for the NATO alliance, and number two, and the whole purpose of the alliance is to protect European countries from Russia, and yet here it is, they're making Russia rich again.
+you know, it makes relevant what I played that Donald Trump said to NATO in 2018 when he beat the crap out of them over, number one, them not paying their fair share for the NATO alliance, and number two, and the whole purpose of the alliance is to protect European countries from Russia, and yet here it is, they're making Russia rich again.

-And more specifically, it'd be pointed out Germany in particular with these billion multi-billion dollar deals that they keep making.
+And more specifically, it'd be pointed out Germany in particular with these multi-billion dollar deals that they keep making.

-Rebecca Koffler, former defense intelligence agency, she was born in Russia, currently a strategic intelligence analyst with the Lindsay group, she wrote the book, Putin's Playbook, Russia's Secret Plan to Defeat America.
+Rebecca Koffler, former defense intelligence agency, she was born in Russia, currently a strategic intelligence analyst with the Lindsay Group.

 Rebecca, let me start with you.

-I think these territorial ambitions go way beyond, and Dan had said this yesterday, way beyond uh what we're going to see unfold in Ukraine, which I believe ultimately is going to be Putin taking over the entire country because he doesn't even recognize it as a country.
+I think these territorial ambitions go way beyond, and Dan had said this yesterday, way beyond what we're going to see unfold in Ukraine, which I believe ultimately is going to be Putin taking over the entire country because he doesn't even recognize it as a country.

 Absolutely, Sean.